Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
 Queen of Pentacles: The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
 A person steadfast, practical, and domestic, able to create opulence and stability in any setting.
 The qualities of maturity and sensibility, coupled with an innate appreciation for nature and the material world.